Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/numbers.md

 ---
 title: Numbers
-description: Numbers are a key part of using the Voice API.
+description: Numbers are a key part of using the Vonage Voice API.
 This guide covers number formatting, outgoing caller IDs and incoming call numbers.
 navigation_weight: 2
 ---